LeimLarissa/Baltic-German-Intelligentsia/README.md

 - [ ] I need to identify within the text that includes the membership list.
 - [ ] I need to make sure that information is not lost by a line break.
 - [ ] I want to extract the following metadata if available: Year, Society, Fullname, Profession, Location, Membership Status.
-- [ ] I want all extract membership data in one .csv-file.
+- [ ] I want all extracted membership data from all societies in one .csv-file.

 ### Sources
 Abbr.   | Learned Society   | Title of Publication | Location| Timespan     | Database | Rights